-- In order to verify completeness, submit a draft RFP to CG-OES-2 for review and approval; include a list of prospective TPCs (recommend a minimum of 3 to 5).
-See also Section 4-5; - Upon receipt of CG-OES-2 approval of the draft RFP, send a final RFP to each prospective TPC, copy to CG-OES-2.
+- In order to verify sufficiency of the RFP, it is recommended that the applicant submits a draft RFP to CG-OES-2 for review; See also Section 4-5; - Send a final RFP to each prospective TPC, copy to CG-OES-2.
 Each RFP should contain a list of selection criteria, a copy of this handbook, and an explanation of how the screening process will be used to select the preferred candidate (refer to Section 2-2).
-The same RFP must be sent to each prospective TPC; - Provide each prospective TPC with sufficient information about the project to prepare a meaningful proposal and accurate cost estimate; - Set a deadline by which the prospective TPCs must submit a completed proposal; - Review and rank bid proposals with respect to technical, managerial, and personnel qualifications to ensure minimum standards have been met (refer to Section 2-2), completeness of the proposal, and to identify any disqualifiers (refer to Section 2-3); - Select the three best qualified TPC packages, which must include Organizational Conflict of Interest (OCI) statements (see Chapter 4), technical and cost proposals3, project time line, and draft third party contract; - For each proposal submitted to CG-OES-2, include an OCI4 certification and statement of impartiality.
-An actual or apparent conflict of interest shall disqualify a prospective TPC from further consideration unless a mitigation plan is proposed that avoids the conflict of interest to the satisfaction of CG-OES-2; - Forward the three best qualified TPC packages to CG-OES-2.
+The same RFP must be sent to each prospective TPC; - Provide each prospective TPC with sufficient information about the project to prepare a meaningful proposal and accurate cost estimate; - Set a deadline by which the prospective TPCs must submit a completed proposal; - Review and rank bid proposals with respect to technical, managerial, and personnel qualifications to ensure minimum standards have been met (refer to Section 2-2), completeness of the proposal, and to identify any disqualifiers (refer to Section 2-3); - Select the three (3) best qualified TPC packages, which must include Organizational Conflict of Interest (OCI) statements (see Chapter 4), technical and cost proposals3, project time line, and draft third party contract; - For each proposal submitted to CG-OES-2, include an OCI4 certification and statement of impartiality.
+An actual or apparent conflict of interest shall disqualify a prospective TPC from further consideration unless a mitigation plan is proposed that avoids the conflict of interest to the satisfaction of CG-OES-2; - Forward the three (3) best qualified TPC packages to CG-OES-2.
 The applicant should ensure the estimated total cost of performance on the contract is submitted separately and under seal (see FN 3); and, - Throughout the selection process, and until a contract is awarded, the applicant will be the sole point of contact for both the USCG and any prospective TPCs.